Tajuddin Ahmad: Organising the Liberation War

 Starting in Dhaka and other major cities on 25 March, Pakistani forces occupied most of Bangladesh by late April, creating an influx of refugees into the bordering states of India, most notably in West Bengal and Tripura.
 The number of refugees would eventually reach ten million.
 As the war broke out, Bengali soldiers serving in various Pakistani battalions revolted and put up armed resistance against Pakistani forces all over Bangladesh.
-Rebel commanders of these battalions, unaware of the establishment of a provisional government, met along with Colonel M A G Osmani on 4 April.
+Rebel commanders of these battalions, unaware of the establishment of a provisional government, met along with Colonel Osmani on 4 April.
 At that meeting, the Bangladesh Forces (BDF, popularly called Mukti Bahini) was formed, with Osmani as its commander-in-chief.
 Young people at various locations put up armed resistance.
-Unable to overcome the Pakistani forces' onslaught, owing mainly to lack of heavy arms and manpower, both soon retreated into Indian territory.
+Unable to overcome the Pakistani forces' onslaught, owing mainly to a lack of heavy arms and manpower, both soon retreated into Indian territory.
 As Pakistani forces spread around the country, thousands of youths from occupied Bangladesh crossed the border into India, seeking arms and training to join the fight against the Pakistani occupation force.
-Among the Tajuddin Government's top priorities was coordinating those ongoing war efforts.
+Among the Tajuddin government's top priorities was coordinating those ongoing war efforts.
 In mid-July (10 to 15) the sector commanders of the BDF met at a conference at the Bangladesh Government's headquarters on Theatre Road in Kolkata.
 The conference set a course for the conduct of the war in the coming months.
 The irregular guerrilla warriors were named Gono Bahini (popularly called Muktijoddha or "Freedom Fighter") and the regular force was named "Regular Force" (popularly called Mukti Fouj).

-Under Tajuddin's premiership, many Bengali bureaucrats, diplomats and military officers serving Pakistan defected to the new Government of Bangladesh.
-The Government soon established a capable civil administration.
+Under Tajuddin's premiership, many Bengali bureaucrats, diplomats, and military officers serving Pakistan defected to the new Government of Bangladesh.
+The government soon established a capable civil administration.
 On 27 July, Tajuddin, as the prime minister, issued an order (GA/810/345) that divided occupied Bangladesh into nine administrative zones, called Zonal Administrative Councils, for administrative convenience.
 On another order, issued on 18 September, the number was increased to eleven.
-Each zonal council was chaired by an elected legislator and several administrative officers were appointed by the Government under him.
+Each zonal council was chaired by an elected legislator, and several administrative officers were appointed by the government under him.
 Amidst occasional pressures from within his party, Tajuddin played a key role in keeping the administration from becoming politicised.